sambit826059/sambit826059/README.md

 - 👋 Hi, I’m Sambit Mohanty .
 - 👀 I’m interested mainly in knowing things and figuring out stuffs.Pursuing a career in software engineering seemed like an exciting challange .
 - 🌱 I’m currently learning  Web Development .
-- 💞️ I’m currently bulding projects to solidify my skills .
+- 💞️ I’m currently bulding placement module for my college with my team and other small projects to solidify my skills .
 - 📫 You can reach me in my mail : sambitmohanty1947@gmail.com or twitter .

 <!---